"Greater

 branding still retained.

-this to secure (hopefully) additional funds for the station."
+(hopefully) additional funds for the

 Beverley told me: "Network Rail have confirmed that they have

-set aside money for improvements generally to the site.
-That is,
+set aside money for improvements generally to the

 to those areas we cannot touch for Health and Safety reasons,